plank/laravel-mediable/docs/source/mediable.rst

 Attaching Media
 --------------------------

 You can attach media to your ``Mediable`` model using the ``attachMedia()`` method.
 This method takes a second argument, specifying one or more tags which define the relationship between the model and the media.
+Tags are simply strings; you can use any value you need to describe how the model should use its attached media.

 ::